Assessing and coding parental income for ABSTUDY, Assistance for Isolated Children (AIC) and Youth Allowance (YA) 108-02010090

-This document outlines details for assessing and coding parental income for ABSTUDY, AIC Scheme and YA.
+This document details the steps for assessing and coding parental income for ABSTUDY, AIC and YA.

-The Parental Income Test (PIT) is applied to dependent YA, ABSTUDY and Assistance for Isolated Children (AIC) Scheme customers, unless an exemption applies.
-Services Australia collects parental income from parent(s)/guardian(s).
+The Parental Income Test (PIT) is applied to dependent YA, ABSTUDY and Assistance for Isolated Children (AIC) Additional Boarding Allowance (ABA) customers, unless a PIT exemption applies.

 In most circumstances, the PIT is assessed using actual parental income figures, however in some situations a reasonable estimate of parental income may be accepted.

-A reasonable estimate of parental income can be used to apply the PIT where the:
+A reasonable estimate of parental income can be accepted where the:

 - parent(s)/guardian(s) do not have taxable income that is assessed by the Australian Taxation Office (ATO)

-- actual income for the relevant financial year is not known by the parent(s)/guardian(s)
+- actual income for the relevant tax year is not known by the parent(s)/guardian(s)

-- parent(s)/guardian(s) has been given an extension by the ATO to lodge their tax return, or
+- parent/guardian has been given an extension by the ATO to lodge their tax return, or

-- the parent/guardian has lodged their income tax return and the ATO is yet to finalise the income tax assessment, or
+- parent/guardian has lodged their income tax return and the ATO is yet to finalise it, or

-- a letter from the accountant/tax agent advising an estimate of parental income, or
+- a letter from their accountant/tax agent advising an estimate of parental income

-- an Income Statement provided by the ATO, or a Payment Summary (Group Certificate) and a Commonwealth statutory declaration
+- an Income Statement provided by the Australian Taxation Office (ATO), or a Payment Summary (Group Certificate) and a Commonwealth statutory declaration, or

-If the parent(s)/guardian(s) give a reasonable estimate, they must provide verification of the actual income as soon as it is available.
+Where an estimate is accepted, the parent/guardian must provide evidence of the actual income as soon as it is available.

 Debts

 For YA, debts are only raised in certain circumstances.
-Only Service Officers trained in debt raising should make decisions about whether an overpayment for YA has occurred as a result of the application of PIT is a legally recoverable debt.
+Only Service Officers trained in debt raising make decisions about whether legally recoverable debt has occurred as a result of the application of PIT.

 For staff trained in raising debts, see Raising Parental Income Test (PIT) debts.